Welcome to Highcroft Surgery

 To enable this service run effectively, we will only be able to discuss and treat one problem.

-When all is running well, the average waiting time is 45 - 60 minutes and of course some people will wait no time at all.
+When all is running well, the average waiting time is ~ 60 minutes and of course some people will wait no time at all.
 However, when there have been patients with complex issues and other emergencies, the Same Day 'Sit & Wait' Clinic can run late.
 If the problem is less clinically urgent you may be offered the option of a time slot when you can return to see a Clinician.
 We aim to see majority of patients in this clinic within 2 hours which is in line with other walk-in and Urgent care centres in the country.

 Routine face to face or a telephone consultation appointment with a GP or ANP can be booked up to 28 days in advance as usual.
 Telephone lines open at 08:00 from Monday to Friday.
 GP appointments are also available to book on-line.
 Please visit appointments section for more information.

 Where else can you be Seen and Treated?

 Please remember the Urgent Care Centre in Nottingham is funded and supported by all the Nottingham GPs and is available to all patients for urgent non-life threatening conditions.
 Call them on 0115 883 8500 or visit Nottingham Urgent Care Centre website for more information.
 The Urgent Care Centre is open every day of the year including weekends and bank holidays between 7 am and 9 pm.
 You do not need an appointment, just walk in.
-The Urgent Care Centre aims to see 98% of people attending the service within 4 hours.
 There are also many conditions that can be treated by pharmacies.
 Ask your local pharmacist for advice.

 Visit www.nhs.uk/choosewell for more information on choosing the right NHS service for you.